qurator-spk/sbb_images/doc/region-annotator.md

 ```commandline
 gunicorn --timeout 600 --chdir . --bind 0.0.0.0:4713 qurator.sbb_images.webapp.wsgi_region_annotator:app
 ```
 Now, region-annotator is available on localhost:4713 .
+In order to annotate URLs they have to be configured.
+See section below.
 Since region-annotator uses basic-auth authentication its direct use is only recommend in a trusted environment like a VPN or other private network.
-If you want to access it through an untrusted network you should put it behind an https proxy suchs nginx or apache.
+If you want to access it through an untrusted network you should put it behind an https proxy such as nginx or apache.

 Here a template of an example nginx configuration that makes region-annotator available at https://your.host.name/region-annotator/ :
 ```nginx